CaptainBasculin/PackSheet/README.md

 ## What's this?

-This is a python script made to extract Beatmap Packs for the data it contains, being compatible with default packs.
+This is a python script made to extract Beatmap Packs for the data it contains, to fit a certain beatmap pack sheet.

 ## Prequisites for running?